jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/object-and-pytype.rst

-When we need the type of an object, its Java class leads us to its ``Representation``, but for derived classes the ``Representation`` consults the object itself.
+When we need the type of an object, its Java class leads us to its ``Representation``, but for derived classes the representation is a ``SharedRepresentation`` that consults the object itself.
-The ``Representation`` is the same for each object in the example, but the Python type may be distinct (and assignable).
+The ``SharedRepresentation`` is the same for each object in the example, but the Python type will be distinct (and in principle assignable), since it references a ``ReplaceableType`` of the common ``SharedRepresentation``.

 We shall see shortly that this does not work in general, and later that we must be able to create representation classes in Java as we encounter new class definitions in Python.
 We must then somehow retrieve representations we already made, where their "layout" is the same as CPython would perceive it,